What is meant by Intuitive?

 Another method to increase the likelihood that your product will be intuitive is to have non-product employees in the organization try it.
 Get as far away from the product team as possible, for example, by talking to people in finance or logistics.

 Suggest that they accomplish a task in the product and question whether or not they are having difficulty locating the necessary tools.
-This is a terrific approach to finding challenges or other design errors that your team isn’t aware of due to their intimate knowledge of the product.
+It is a terrific approach to finding challenges or other design errors that your team isn’t aware of due to their intimate knowledge of the product.

 Introduce features based on what you already know: